Manith-s/CryptoForecast/README.md

 This verifies that PyTorch and stable-baselines3 can be imported correctly.

-## Deployment

-No Docker configuration is currently provided.
-For production deployment:

-1. Ensure all dependencies are installed
-2. Configure data collection parameters in `config/config.py`
-3. Run the pipeline or individual stages as needed
-4. Monitor logs in `logs/` directory

-For cloud deployment (AWS, GCP, Azure), consider:
-- Using cloud storage for data and model artifacts
-- Setting up scheduled jobs for data collection
-- Using GPU instances for deep learning training

 ## Troubleshooting

 **Data collection fails:**
 - Check internet connection
 - Verify data source APIs are accessible
-- Try specifying a different source: `--source binance` or `--source yfinance`
+- Try specifying a different source: `python collect_data.py --source binance` or `--source yfinance`
 - Check date ranges are valid

 **Model training errors:**